 Given the mixed results, the organization should consider intensifying its focus on digital transformation and partnership development.
 A more aggressive approach to identifying and engaging with potential partners could enhance resource sharing and impact.
 Additionally, investing in advanced analytics to better measure and demonstrate impact to donors could address the competitive challenges in funding.
 Continuous training and development programs for staff on new digital tools and processes will ensure that the gains in productivity and efficiency are sustained and built upon.
 Finally, a regular review of operational processes through the lens of emerging technologies and best practices should be institutionalized to ensure continuous improvement.

-Source: Productivity Enhancement Strategy for Non-Profit Organizations in Education, Flevy Management Insights, 2024
+Source: Operational Productivity Strategy for Independent Film Production Company, Flevy Management Insights, Joseph Robinson, 2024

 Leverage the Experience of Experts.